rhoff96/BankApp/README.md

 -Using File I/O to store transactions in a log

-In addition to the concepts covered during these first weeks, I researched regular expressions in order to more easily validate user input.
+In addition to the concepts covered during these first weeks, I did additional research on regular expressions in order to more easily validate user input, as well as switch statements, and enums.